top of page

 opening the school

-But as wonderful as the school has been, the biggest question we constantly get asked is "how can my child go to your school?"
+Through the years, by far the biggest question we constantly get asked is "how can my child go to your school?"
 And unfortunately since our model has been to be a one-room schoolhouse, much like they were in days of old, and classroom and enrollment is small, we have tried to keep right at around a dozen children.
 And although it’s worked well and I think all the children have thrived and loved going to school there—especially Indiana, which of course is how the school came to be in the first place (your can read that story here and here)—it has always been hard to turn people away and have to tell them “I’m sorry but we’ve already got our twelve children for the year..."

 ---------------------